Glenrothes: Geography

 Glenrothes lies inland and is located in mid-Fife between the agricultural Howe of Fife in the north and east and Fife's industrial heartland in the south and west.
 Its immediate neighbouring settlements are Coaltown of Balgonie, Leslie, Markinch and Thornton, whose boundaries are virtually indistinguishable from Glenrothes' forming a contiguous urban area.
 The villages of Kinglassie, Milton of Balgonie and Star are located slightly further away and are physically separated from Glenrothes by farmland, but are considered part of the Glenrothes Locality or Area.

-The port and industrial settlements at Kirkcaldy and Levenmouth are located approximately 6 mi to the south and east on the coast of the Firth of Forth.
-Glenrothes is also located equidistant from two of Fife's other historically important principal settlements, Dunfermline and St Andrews, at 19 and 21 mi away.
+The port and traditional industrial settlements at Kirkcaldy and Levenmouth are located approximately 6 mi to the south and east on the coast of the Firth of Forth.
+Glenrothes is also located equidistant from two of Fife's historically important principal settlements, Dunfermline and St Andrews, at 19 and 21 mi away.
 Two of Scotland's major cities, Edinburgh and Dundee, are located almost equidistantly from Glenrothes at 32 and 27 mi away, respectively.
 The smaller Scottish city of Perth is located 23 mi to the northwest.